Authorities: NFL player Phillip Adams killed 5, then himself

-York County Sheriff Kevin Tolson told a news conference that investigators had not yet determined a motive in the mass shooting Wednesday.
+York County Sheriff Kevin Tolson told a news conference that investigators had not yet determined a motive for Wednesday’s mass shooting.

 ”There’s nothing right now that makes sense to any of us,” Tolson said.

-Dr. Robert Lesslie, 70, and his wife, Barbara, 69, were pronounced dead at the scene Wednesday along with grandchildren Adah Lesslie, 9, and Noah Lesslie, 5, the York County coroner’s office said.
+Dr. Robert Lesslie, 70, and his wife, Barbara, 69, were pronounced dead in their home in Rock Hill along with grandchildren Adah Lesslie, 9, and Noah Lesslie, 5, the York County coroner’s office said.

-A man who had been working at the Lesslie home, James Lewis, 38, from Gaston, was found shot to death outside, and a sixth person, who was not identified, was hospitalized with “serious gunshot wounds,” authorities said.
+A man who had been working at the Lesslie home, James Lewis, 38, from Gaston, was found shot to death outside.
+A sixth victim, Robert Shook, 38, of Cherryville, North Carolina, was flown to a Charlotte hospital, where he was in critical condition ”fighting hard for his life,” said a cousin, Heather Smith Thompson.

-At Thursday’s news conference, Tolson played audio of two 911 calls related to the shooting, the first from an HVAC company that employed Lewis and the other person doing work at the Lesslie home.
-One of them, the caller said, had called him “screaming” and saying that he had been shot, and that his coworker was shot and “unresponsive.”
+At Thursday’s news conference, Tolson played audio of two 911 calls, the first from an HVAC company that employed Lewis and Shook.
+One of the men, the caller said, had called him ”screaming” and saying that he had been shot, and that his coworker was shot and ”unresponsive.”

 ”I think there’s been a bad shooting,” a different man said in a second 911 call, saying he was outside cutting his grass and heard ”about 20” shots fired at the Lesslie home before seeing someone leave the house.

-Tolson said evidence left at the scene of the shooting led authorities to Adams as a suspect.
+Tolson said evidence at the scene led authorities to Adams as a suspect.
 He said they went to Adams’ parents’ home, evacuated them and then tried to talk Adams out of the house.
-Eventually, they found him dead of a single gunshot wound to the head in a bedroom, he said.
+Eventually, they found him dead of a gunshot wound to the head.

 Tolson said both a .45-caliber and 9mm weapon were used in Wednesday’s shooting.

-A person briefed on the investigation told The Associated Press earlier Thursday that Adams had been treated by Lesslie, who lived near his parents’ home in Rock Hill.
+A person briefed on the investigation told The Associated Press earlier Thursday that Adams had been treated by Lesslie, who lived near his parents’ home.
 The person spoke on condition of anonymity because he wasn’t authorized to speak publicly.

 However, Tolson would not confirm that Adams had been the doctor’s patient.

-A biography page said he and his wife raised four children and were actively involved with their church, as well as with Camp Joy, which works with children with disabilities, and where Lesslie served as camp physician for a week each summer.
-On Thursday, Tolson said the family had asked that any memorials be made to the organization.
+He and his wife had four children and nine grandchildren, and were actively involved with their church, as well as with Camp Joy, which works with children with disabilities and where Lesslie served as camp physician for a week each summer.
+On Thursday, Tolson said the family had asked that any memorials be made to the camp.

-As a rookie late in the 2010 season, Adams suffered a severe ankle injury that required surgery.
-He never played for the 49ers again, getting released just before the 2011 season began.
+As a rookie, Adams suffered a severe ankle injury and never played for the 49ers again.
 Later, with the Raiders, he had two concussions over three games in 2012.

-Adams’ father told a Charlotte television station that he blamed football for problems his son had, and which might have led him to commit Wednesday’s violence.
+Adams’ father told a Charlotte television station he blamed football for his son’s problems, which might have led him to commit Wednesday’s violence.

 Deputies were called around 4:45 p.m.
-Wednesday to the Lesslies’ home, and evacuated the neighbors as they spent hours searching for a suspect with police dogs.
+Wednesday to the Lesslies’ home, and evacuated the neighbors as they searched for hours for a suspect.

-Allison Hope, who lives across from Adams’ parents’ modest one-story brick home, about a mile from the Lesslies, said police allowed her to return home around 9 p.m.
+Allison Hope, who lives across from Adams’ parents’ home, about a mile from the Lesslies, said police allowed her to return home around 9 p.m.
 Wednesday.
 Moments later, a vehicle pulled into the Adams’ driveway and law enforcement quickly surrounded the property.

 She said they spent hours negotiating with Phillip Adams, using a loudspeaker and sending in a robot to scan the house.
 She said authorities repeatedly asked Adams to come out, and promised to get his disabled mother out safely, before Adams shot himself.